dendronhq/dendron-site/vault/tags.scope.sync.md

     task.scopes: recEDU9mdnKbxl1X4
 ---

-Dendron can be used as the backing data source for many tools.
-Dendron workspaces are often tracked in a git repo and sync'd with Github.
+## Summary

+Dendron workspaces can be sync'd with a variety of sources (git, airtable, mobile).
+Any issues with that go here.
 ## Examples

+- Syncing via git to remote repo
+- Syncing to Airtable via export
+- Mobile sync options.

 ## Anti-examples